tommyarmstrong/calendar-tool/docs/CICD.md

 ## What gets deployed

-- Only code from each function folder is zipped.
+- Only code from each function folder is zipped (plus the injected shared files).
 - No pip install here—dependencies live in Lambda Layers.
 - `.lambdaignore` rules are applied when creating the ZIP (e.g. ignore `*.md`, `*.pem`, `agent_config.json`, etc.).
+ - Symlinks under `shared_infrastructure/` are dereferenced by injecting the corresponding files from `src/calendar_shared/` before zipping.

 ## Add a new Lambda function